pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/aws/_index.md

 * Go: [`github.com/pulumi/pulumi-aws/sdk/v4/go/aws`](https://github.com/pulumi/pulumi-aws)
 * .NET: [`Pulumi.Aws`](https://www.nuget.org/packages/Pulumi.Aws)

-The AWS provider is open source and available in the [pulumi/pulumi-aws](https://github.com/pulumi/pulumi-aws) repo.

 ## Configuration

 The AWS provider accepts the following configuration settings.
 These can be provided to the default AWS provider via `pulumi config set aws:<option>`, or passed to the constructor of `new aws.Provider` to construct a specific instance of the AWS provider.